Anderson Lake (California): Anderson Lake County Park

 The 4,275 acre Anderson Lake County Park is managed by the Santa Clara County Parks and Recreation Department.
 In addition to the county's largest reservoir is the Coyote Creek Parkway multiple-use trails, the Jackson Ranch historic park site, the Moses L. Rosendin Park, the Burnett Park area, and Anderson Lake Visitors Center.
 Coyote Creek Parkway, a paved trail along Coyote Creek that heads 15 mi north to Hellyer County Park, is used for hiking, jogging, bicycling, horseback riding, and skating.

+The lake provides limited fishing ("catch and release"), picnicking, and hiking activities.
+Although swimming is prohibited, boating, water-skiing, and jet-skiing are permitted in the reservoir.